benhoyt/benhoyt.github.com/writings/how-to-apply.md

 Try something like this instead:

 > I really like succinct specs and some up-front planning.
 When I was designing the new auth service, for example, I wrote a 3-page spec that included an architecture diagram and a brief description of the API endpoints.
-Before deploying to production, I think it's important to load test a real server, so I set up a similar staging environment and measure how many concurrent requests it can serve.
+Before deploying to production, I think it's important to load test a real server, so I set up a similar staging environment and measured how many concurrent requests it could serve.
 Once in production, monitoring is crucial: I've used Datadog as well as open-source tools like Prometheus to detect and diagnose issues.

 In short, don't be generic.
 Unless of course you're writing about [parametric polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism).
 (Sorry, couldn't resist.)